 Choose Healthy Macros

 The most important thing to remember is that not all carbohydrates, protein, and fats are created equal.
 Look for the most nutrient-dense options.
 Nutrient-dense foods mean you get more bang for your buck.
 You want to fuel your body with quality nutrients that your body can absorb and use while also giving you more vitamins, nutrients, and health benefits.
 When filling your plate with the macronutrients focus on QUALITY look for good-for-you carbs like legumes, fruits, and whole grains.
 High-quality, clean protein sources include beans, legumes, or lean pasture-raised animal protein or fish.
 Look for fats like omega-3 fats like extra-virgin olive oil and avocado.
+You can also try digest ease supplements that can help you digest more easily.

 I hope meeting these macronutrients and seeing how they work helps you feel more engaged with your food and can connect with your body and what it’s absorbing.